 Con: It Can Make Drivers Less Aware and Prepared

 Driving is a mentally taxing task.
 It requires staying focused on the road and the movements of other vehicles.
-That means accelerating and braking at appropriate times and distances, being aware of your vehicle’s size and power, and keeping its movement steady.
+That means accelerating and braking at appropriate times and distances, being aware of your vehicle’s size and power, and keeping its movement steady and centered in the lane.

 Pro: It Can Reduce Your Chances of Getting a Speeding Ticket